Fer-Bonilla/Fer-bonilla/README.md

 # About me!

 ## :technologist: I’m currently working on
-- NLP fiel applied to documents classification!
+- NLP field applied to documents classification!
 Funny jokes classifications and generation experiments!
 - Doing progress with crypto-trading system using predictive models
 - Building some Dapps with Solidity for pet’s care fundraising
 - Designing some innovative services in the Govtech area, doing government digital services easier and cheaper.